How to Read Oil Change Sticker?

 1. Do you go by date or mileage on the oil change sticker?

 It’s best to follow both the date and mileage on the sticker.
-The mileage tells you when the next oil change is due, and the date helps you keep track of time between changes.
+The mileage indicates when the next oil change is due, and the date helps you keep track of the time between changes.

 2. Are oil change stickers accurate?